 African mancala board

 To close out the math posts, here's an ancient board game from Africa.
 Today, we can learn to play online.
 It's usually played on a wooden board, but in a pinch, players can use an egg carton and forty-eight small stones, seeds or marbles.
 Mancala has a long history.
 Also called oware, it has many variants.
-Math began with the Ancient Sumerians, and this game is thought by many to have originated with them, five millennia ago.
+Math began among the Ancient Sumerians, and this game is thought by many to have originated with them, five millennia ago.

 Was its original function record-keeping, or did it have a ritual purpose?
 Historians aren't sure, but the presence of the game boards at African temples, laid out in alignment with the rising and setting sun, suggests some sort of symbolic significance.